Select Page

 Please refer to the following resources for more information on applying to maths courses at Oxford and Cambridge.

-Attached: Recommended Readings for Physics Courses
+Attached: Recommended Readings for Oxford Physics and Cambridge Natural Sciences Courses

 Oxford University officially recommends a list of readings for students applying for Physics courses before formally entering the university.
 Among them, the Feynman Lectures on Physics is a must-read and a set of classic physics texts that is very worth collecting.
 The official list of recommended readings is extensive; below, only a portion is listed that is related to physics and mathematics, which will help lay the foundation for university coursework.